arcini/Proof-of-Luck-Blockchain/README.md

 - open as many terminal windows as you like and `nc localhost 9000` and watch Proof of Stake in action!

 Based on proof-of-luck as researched by:
-Milutinovic, Mitar et al. "Proof of Luck: An Efficient Blockchain Consensus Protocol."
-Proceedings of the 1st Workshop on System Software for Trusted Execution.
-ACM,
+Milutinovic, M., He, W., Wu, H., & Kanwal, M. (2016).
+Proof of Luck: An Efficient Blockchain Consensus Protocol.
+In Proceedings of the 1st Workshop on System Software for Trusted Execution (pp. 2:1–2:6).
+ACM.